Every month we highlight some interesting datasets on DoltHub. The focus is on new or updated datasets but sometimes we shed fresh light on a classic.

 For those new to Dolt and DoltHub, Dolt is Git for data.
 Git versions files.
 Dolt versions SQL tables.
 DoltHub is a place on the internet to share Dolt repositories.

 We think the way we share data with each other is broken and we think Dolt is the fix.
 Whenever you see a link to a CSV, JSON, or XML file, you should think of Dolt.
 Whenever you see an API but want all the data, not just a few entries, you should think of Dolt.
 We are working hard to move data shared in these formats to Dolt.
 This series of blogs will update you on our progress.

-That said, if you want data in Dolt format but don't have the time or expertise to import and maintain it, send us a note.
+That said, if you want data in Dolt format but don't have the time or expertise to import and maintain it, send us a note or chat with us on Discord.
 We're happy to be an open data provider for your projects.